farhadafg57/AfgAiHub/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx
+# AfgAiHub - A Modular AI Ecosystem

+This is a Next.js application built with Firebase Studio, featuring a suite of specialized AI agents designed to assist with various tasks.